gremlin/field-solutions/README.md

 # field-solutions

-Folders in this repository contain solutions developed by customers, partners, and Gremlin field personnel and provided free of charge.
+Folders in this repository contain solutions developed by customers, partners, and Gremlin field personnel and are provided free of charge.
 They are offered unsupported under the Apache 2.0 license.
 Feel free to use these at your own discretion.

 ## Folders: